abesford/seizzmic-site-0c00b/src/pages/index.md

         avatar: images/review3.jpg
         content: >-
-          The big breakthrough was getting all the different teams pulling in the same direction towards our vision.
-It really feels different now.
+          The big breakthrough was getting all the different teams pulling in the same direction towards our shared vision.
+It really feels different here now.
 My front-line colleagues love how they can spend more time on the real job helping people.
   - section_id: call-to-action
     type: section_cta
     title: Are you curious?